trothr/ductwork/Specification.md

 It is inspired by CMS/TSO Pipelines and is intended to support a subset of the capability and syntax of that implementation.

-Syntaxtically, a Ductwork pipeline looks like a shell pipeline.
+Syntactically, a basic Ductwork pipeline looks like a shell pipeline.

 Features of the Ductwork project:

-* bounded messages
+* out-of-band bounding

-Conceptually, records in a Ductwork pipeline are similar to lines of text in a plaintext file or stream, such as program source.
+Conceptually, records (or "packets" or "messages") in a Ductwork pipeline are similar to lines of text in a plaintext file or stream, such as program source.
 But records are delimited out of band so they can contain anything.
-(Embedded newline characters do not affect the structure.)
+(Embedded newline characters, or any characters includine NULL, do not affect the structure.)

 * independent stages